-With immigration raids allegedly coming, here are tips from Chicago community groups on what to do.
+With immigration raids targeting multiple parts of the city and suburbs, here are tips from local community groups on what to do.

 Neighbors and supporters rally for immigration rights in Little Village in February 2025.
 (Alonso Vidal/for City Bureau)